7.7 million American adults have post-traumatic stress disorder

 5. How you respond immediately after a traumatic event matters

-Dr. Charles Raison, CNN Health's mental health expert, explains that people who have strong emotional reactions and feelings of terror immediately following a traumatic event are more likely to develop PTSD.
-Disassociation and "spacing out" can also put people more at risk for the disorder.
+Dr. Charles Raison, professor at the University of Arizona College of Medicine, explains that people who have strong emotional reactions and feelings of terror immediately following a traumatic event are more likely to develop PTSD.
+Disassociation and “spacing out” can also put people more at risk for the disorder.
 Individuals who are more calm and collected after trauma, on the other hand, tend to do better in the long run.

 The NIH lists treatments such as talk therapy, exposure therapy and medications for PTSD.
 Contacting friends and family for support following an event is also an important step in the healing process.